Panopto: Manage Recordings

 Edit a Recording

-Panopto recordings can be edited after they’ve been uploaded to Georgetown’s Panopto website.
+Panopto recordings can be edited by the creator(s) after they’ve been uploaded to Georgetown’s Panopto website.

 We recommend you go through your Canvas course to edit Panopto recordings.
 If you are not planning to use Panopto in Canvas then you can login to the Georgetown Panopto website (new window) to edit a recording.